THERAPY DOGS NATIONWIDE came into being early in 2016 and is managed entirely by volunteers.

 Our volunteers have extensive expertise in many different aspects of therapy work with dogs.
-We frequent many kinds of establishments such as Schools, Special Needs Schools, Hospitals, Hospices, Nursing Homes, Care Homes, and Prisons.
+We frequent many kinds of establishments such as Schools, Special Needs Schools, Hospitals, Hospices, Nursing Homes, Care Homes and Prisons.

-We visit with our calm, happy and temperament tested Therapy Dogs which gives us the opportunity to meet a vast array of different people from all walks of life, each with their own special problems, needs, and requirements.
-Some can be suffering from depression, ill-health or loneliness.
+We visit with our calm, happy and temperament tested Therapy Dogs which gives us the opportunity to meet a vast array of different people from all walks of life, each with their own special problems, needs and requirements.
+Some can be suffering from depression, ill health or loneliness.

-It is not uncommon to find that many adults and children can be so afraid of dogs that it can affect their lives, we offer help by working with the professional medical sector to make a happier outcome in reducing and endeavoring to eradicate their fears.
+It is not uncommon to find that many adults and children can be so afraid of dogs that it can affect their lives, we offer help by working with the professional medical sector to achieve a happier outcome in reducing and endeavoring to eradicate their fears.

-Therapy Dogs Nationwide have commenced our Paws and Read programme in Schools, where we work closely with parents and teachers to encourage their children to interact with the Therapy dog by reading them a story.
+Therapy Dogs Nationwide have commenced our Paws and Read program in Schools, where we work closely with parents and teachers to encourage their children to interact with the Therapy dog by reading them a story.
 This encourages them to communicate and feel comfortable around the dog.
-After all, our Therapy Dog is a good listener, never judges or criticises but just wags his tail, giving a natural and simple opportunity to help pupils improve their literary skills and behaviour, in a calm relaxed way by interacting with the dog.
+After all, our Therapy Dog is a good listener, never judges or criticizes but just wags his tail, giving a natural and simple opportunity to help pupils improve their literary skills and behaviour, in a calm relaxed way by interacting with the dog.